← All insights

 Ask yourself two questions:

-2. Am I hiring because I need a person, or because I need capacity?
+1. Does this work need a human being, or does it need capacity?
 If you need someone to build relationships, lead a team, or bring expertise — hire.
 If you need someone to process orders, respond to standard enquiries, and compile reports — that's capacity, and automation delivers it cheaper and faster.

 Frequently Asked Questions